Kong/lua-resty-healthcheck/README.md

 * push commit and tag
 * upload rock to luarocks: `luarocks upload rockspecs/[name] --api-key=abc`

+### 3.0.0
+* fix: properly log line numbers by using tail calls

+### 2.0.0
+Version 2.0.0 turned out to introduce to many breaking changes and it was developped further since September 2020.
+Some of the non-breaking fixes were ported to version 3.0.0 In order to see changes from version 2.0.0 please see this tag: [v2.0.0](https://github.com/Kong/lua-resty-healthcheck/tree/2.0.0)

 ### 1.6.3 (06-Sep-2023)

 * Feature: Added support for https_sni [#49](https://github.com/Kong/lua-resty-healthcheck/pull/49) (backport)